Pacific pocket mouse: Endangered species and conservation efforts

 Perognathus longimembris pacificus (Pacific pocket mouse) was believed to be extinct for nearly 20 years until it was rediscovered in 1993.
 It was immediately placed on emergency listings by the U.S. Fish and Wildlife Service and received full protection status in 1994.
 In September 1997 the U.S. Fish and Wildlife Service published a recovery plan for the Pacific pocket mouse with the intent of down listing its status to threatened by the year 2023.
-Currently it is estimated that there are only 150 Pacific pocket mice left in existence.
 In attempts to conserve the Pacific pocket mouse the U.S. Fish and Wildlife Service is focusing its efforts on stabilizing current populations, searching for new populations, and establishing additional populations by means of the release of captive-bred individuals.
 Their goal is to protect the Pacific pocket mouse until it is no longer necessary.

 Marine Corps Base Camp Pendleton in San Diego and the city of Dana Point have expressed deep concern for the protection of the Pacific pocket mouse.
 The United States Marine Corps has authorized the relocation of the Pacific pocket mouse to off-base sites in order to create new populations.
 The Dana Point City Council unanimously supported a residential development proposal that would give the Pacific pocket mouse 70 acre in the Dana Point Headlands in 1998.
 They also decided that the Dana Point Headlands Pacific pocket mouse property would be privately owned.
-It is the intention of the U.S. Fish and Wildlife Service in accordance with the U.S. Marine Corps and the city of Dana Point to relocate the Pacific pocket mouse out of MCB Camp Pendleton and into the Dana Point Headlands.
 In 2010, as part of a U.S.G.S. project at Camp Pendleton, scat detection dogs from Conservation Canines were used to locate Pacific pocket mice.
 They discovered a 5-fold increase in occupied habitat.
+In 2024, Marine Corps Base Camps Pendleton, in partnership with San Diego Zoo Wildlife Alliance and Fish and Wildlife Service, stood up a new, protected population of Pacific pocket mouse on the installation and augmented that population in 2025 with mice from a captive breeding program.